GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 **Context**

-Thermo-poroelastic consolidation is a typical fully coupled problem which involves solid deformation, fluid flow and heat transfer in saturated porous media.
+Thermoporoelastic consolidation is a typical fully coupled problem which involves solid deformation, fluid flow and heat transfer in saturated porous media.
-In this example, we use the GEOSX coupled solvers to solve a one-dimensional thermo-poroelastic consolidation problem with a non-isothermal boundary conditions, and we verify the accuracy of the results using the analytical solution provided in `(Bai, 2005) <http://gclx.xml-journal.net/en/article/id/3369>`__
+In this example, we use the GEOSX coupled solvers to solve a one-dimensional thermoporoelastic consolidation problem with a non-isothermal boundary condition, and we verify the accuracy of the results using the analytical solution provided in `(Bai, 2005) <http://gclx.xml-journal.net/en/article/id/3369>`__

 **InputFile**